Written by Munis Topcuoglu, Editor at EHN Canada.

 - Keep your shoulders relaxed and avoid hunching them.

-- Look the subject in the eyes when you’re speaking to them.
+- Look the person in the eyes when you’re speaking to them.

-- Lean in towards the subject for emphasis when saying something especially important.
+- Lean in towards the person for emphasis when saying something especially important.

-On the day of the intervention, don’t start the intervention if the intervention subject is drunk or high at the scheduled time—delay the intervention until they’ve sobered up.
+On the day of the intervention, don’t start the intervention if the person is drunk or high at the scheduled time—delay the intervention until they’ve sobered up.

 Important dos and don’ts during a drug or alcohol intervention